siberianfox/tinygwiki/BBB-AVR-Programmer.md

 ## Making AVRDude

 _Please use the precompiled binary in Dropbox.
-There are the instructions needed to build it:_
+There are the instructions needed to build it._

+**To be clear, if you use the binary from Dropbox, you do not need to follow these instructions.**

 Notes: https://github.com/todbot/ArduinoOnBeagleBone